This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Watch if you like: Mullet rock, ghost stories

-The episode that would have been the series finale, if the show hadn’t been renewed and taken over (first by Sera Gamble, then Jeremy Carver, now Andrew Dabb).
+The episode that would have been the series finale, if the show hadn’t been renewed and taken over (first by Sera Gamble, then Jeremy Carver, and finally Andrew Dabb and Robert Singer).
 “Swan Song” would have made a great finale as well – it’s thrilling, satisfying, tragic and funny all at once.
 The main reason it’s not higher on this list is that it is a little bit of a downer – if the series had actually ended there, there would have been a lot of Fix Fic out there online, sorting it out.
-Indeed, there’s one loose thread from the conclusion here that’s still dangling (Michael made a much later return, but what exactly happened to Adam?
-Is he still in the Cage?).
+Granted, that’s true of the series’ actual finale as well, but honestly, think about it, and take out the sequel hook shot of a resurrected Sam at the end of “Swan Song” which presumably wouldn’t have been there – this one is even more depressing.

 Best moment: The opening narration, describing how the Impala has always been the boys’ real home.